Have you seen pictures of other teachers taking their piano recital outdoors? Have you wondered what goes into it?

 - Programs and Compliment Cards

 I debated between a printed program and a large chalkboard to show the order of students.
-For the first outdoor recital, I opted for the chalkboard for simplicity.
-For the subsequent Christmas recital, I used both printed programs and the chalkboard.
+For the first outdoor piano recital, I opted for the chalkboard for simplicity.
+For the subsequent Christmas piano recital outdoors, I used both printed programs and the chalkboard (you can also use a QR code with a digital recital program)

 I love using compliment cards.
 To save on printing costs I simply placed a stack of index cards on the sanitation station and asked families to fill them out.